Fábio (footballer, born 1980)

-Fábio Deivson Lopes Maciel (born 30 September 1980), simply known as Fábio, is a Brazilian professional footballer who plays as a goalkeeper for Fluminense.
-He has the most official appearances ever for a professional football player, with over 1,390, and the most official appearances at club level.
+Fábio Deivson Lopes Maciel (born 30 September 1980), simply known as Fábio, is a Brazilian professional footballer who plays as a goalkeeper for Campeonato Brasileiro Série A club Fluminense.
+He holds the all-time record for the most competitive appearances in world football, having played over 1,435 matches at club level, and the most official appearances at club level.

 Club career

 Early career

 Born in Nobres, Mato Grosso, Fábio began his career with União Bandeirante-PR before moving to Atlético-PR on loan, where he won the Campeonato Paranaense in 1998.
 However, his 16 appearances at the club were considered at youth level.

 Fábio joined Cruzeiro on another loan in 1999, but only played a friendly match in March 2000.
 A backup option, he won the Copa do Brasil.

 Vasco da Gama

 In 2000, Fábio joined Vasco da Gama, where he won the Campeonato Brasileiro and the Copa Mercosur in the same year.
 He later won the Campeonato Carioca in 2003.